Home destroyed, space heater cited

 Fredericktown Fire Chief John Clark said the fire was caused by a space heater.
 He said multiple propane tanks located inside the home exploded.

-Cherokee Pass Fire District were called in to help with water and man power.
+Cherokee Pass Fire District was called in to help with water and manpower.
 Crews remained on the scene for two hours.

 No injuries were reported.